-FUNCTIONAL ASSESSMENT (INTERNAL/EXTERNAL) - A functional assessment of the student's strengths and needs for skill development related to travel situations.
-Through the assessment process, the travel instructor observes orientation skills, basic pedestrian skills, use of public transportation, life skills associated with travel and ability to problem-solve.
-As with any other assessment, this is the first part of the process.
+FUNCTIONAL ASSESSMENT (INTERNAL/EXTERNAL) A functional assessment of the student's strengths and needs for skill development related to travel situations.
+The travel instructor observes orientation skills, basic pedestrian skills, use of public transportation, life skills associated with travel and ability to problem-solve.

-TRAVEL AWARENESS LESSONS - These individualized lessons offer the student a general overview of skills associated with travel.
-Based upon identified student needs, community-based trips are designed to introduce the student to concepts which may include, but are not limited to: an overview of public transportation, pedestrian safety and street-crossing skills, orientation skills, and functional life skills such as the use of the public telephone.
-These lessons are not intended to teach independent travel.
+TRAVEL AWARENESS LESSONS These individualized lessons offer the student a general overview of skills associated with travel.
+Community-based trips are designed to introduce the student to concepts which may include, but are not limited to: an overview of public transportation, pedestrian safety and street-crossing skills, orientation skills, and functional life skills such as the use of the public telephone.

-INDEPENDENT TRAVEL INSTRUCTION - A short-term, comprehensive instructional program designed to teach the student how to travel safely and independently to/from a destination.
+INDEPENDENT TRAVEL INSTRUCTION A short-term, comprehensive instructional program designed to teach the student how to travel safely and independently to/from a destination.
 Before traveling independently, the student must demonstrate 100% proficiency in required competencies which include, but are not limited to: pedestrian safety and street crossing ability, public transit procedures, appropriate social interactions, and ability to solve problems and handle travel contingencies.
-This is for students who have a destination to learn to travel independently to a job or post-secondary educational program or training.

-TEACHER CONSULTATION/CBI/TRANSPORTATION OPTIONS - Allegheny Intermediate Unit Travel Instructors are available to provide teacher consultation and in-service for the development of curriculum related to travel skills.
+TEACHER CONSULTATION/CBI/TRANSPORTATION OPTIONS AIU Travel Instructors are available to provide teacher consultation and in-service for the development of curriculum related to travel skills.
 Consultation can be provided for inclusion of travel concepts in classroom lessons and school-based experiences such as community based instruction for individual students or entire classrooms.
-We are available to assist in acquiring transportation options for individuals and programs such as ACCESS/ACCESS Connections.